Piešťany: History

 The first human settlement in the area is dated to the prehistoric times, about 80,000 years ago.
-People were attracted to the site by abundance of game in the vicinity of the thermal springs that did not freeze in winter.
+People were attracted to the site by the abundance of game in the vicinity of the thermal springs that did not freeze in winter.

-A small female statue called Venus of Moravany was found in the nearby village Moravany nad Váhom.
+A small female statue representing female fertility called Venus of Moravany was found in the nearby village Moravany nad Váhom.
 It is made of mammoth ivory and is dated to 22,800 BC.
 It currently resides in the Bratislava Castle museum.
-In another nearby village, Krakovany-Stráže, a treasure consisting of luxury items made of glass, bronze, silver, and gold was discovered in three graves from 200–300 AD.
+In another nearby village, Krakovany-Stráže, a treasure consisting of luxury items made of glass, bronze, silver, and gold was discovered in three graves from 200 to 300 AD.
 The surroundings of Piešťany also include the Great Moravian castle of Ducové.

 Piešťany was first mentioned in written records in 1113 (under the name Pescan).
-At that time it consisted of several smaller settlements.
+At that time, it consisted of several smaller settlements.
 The medicinal springs were already popular in the Middle Ages.
 They were visited by the Hungarian king Matthias Corvinus.
 The first book mentioning the Piešťany springs was De admirandis Hungariae aquis hypomnemation (About the Miraculous Waters of the Hungarian Monarchy) by Georgius Wernher, published in 1549 in Basel.
-In the 16th century, the Piešťany spa was also mentioned by two prominent physicians, Johann Crato de Crafheim (who served to several Holy Roman Emperors) and Andrea Baccius Elpidianus (a personal surgeon of the Pope).
+In the 16th century, the Piešťany spa was also mentioned by two prominent physicians, Johann Crato de Crafheim (who served several Holy Roman Emperors) and Andrea Baccius Elpidianus (a personal surgeon of the Pope).
 The first monography (Schediasma de Thermis Postheinsibus by Ján Justus Torkoš was published in 1745.
 But in the 16th and 17th centuries, Piešťany also suffered from Turkish raids and anti-Habsburg uprisings.